US Sports at a Glance: What You Missed That Night in NFL, NBA, and NHL

 What you missed that night in NFL, NBA, and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are busy.
 What happened during the night in American football, basketball and ice hockey.
-Today among other things: a frustrated Leon Draisaitl.
+Today among other things: joys and sorrows with Dennis Schröder.

-Ice hockey: fifth bankruptcy in a row for Draisaitl and the Oilers

-Fifth bankruptcy in a row for ice hockey star Leon Draisaitl in the NHL: The 26-year-old lost with his Edmonton Oilers against the Toronto Maple Leafs.
-“You hope that better days will come, but it’s frustrating.
-Nobody wants to lose, and we’ve been losing for a long time,” said Draisaitl, who scored his 26th goal of the season at 2: 4: “We’re not giving up.
-It’s still a long season. “

 Basketball: Mavericks win before Nowitzki appreciation